Worshipful Company of Poulters

 The Worshipful Company of Poulters is one of the Livery Companies of the City of London.
-In 1368, the organisation received the power to regulate the sale of poultry, swans, pigeons, rabbits and small game.
-The company, which was incorporated under a Royal Charter in 1665, is no longer an association of tradesmen that retains its ancient powers, but now operates as a charitable institution as do most of the other Livery Companies.
+In 1368, the organization received the power to regulate the sale of poultry, swans, pigeons, rabbits, and small game.
+The company, which was incorporated under a Royal Charter in 1665, is no longer an association of tradesmen that retains its ancient powers, but now operates as a charitable institution, as do most of the other Livery Companies.

 The Poulters' Company ranks thirty-fourth in the order of precedence of Livery Companies.
 Its motto is Remember Your Oath.